How Do Language Models Compose Functions?: Compositional Processing and Embedding Space Geometry

 \subsection{Experimental Design}

-To investigate our hypothesis, we fit a linear transformation for each task using least squares regression from $x$ (average embedding across tokens) to $g(f(x))$ (first token unembedding) on 100 examples.\footnote{See \cref{app:linearity} for additional analyses which consider correlations with the linearities of the individual hops (rather than the compositional task).} We quantify the "linearity" of this transformation using its reconstruction accuracy (measured via cosine similarity) on the remaining examples.
+To investigate our hypothesis, we fit translations for each task using least squares regression from $x$ (average embedding across tokens) to $g(f(x))$ (first token unembedding) on 100 examples.\footnote{See \cref{app:hops} for additional analyses which consider correlations with the representations of the individual hops (rather than the compositional task).} We quantify how well the translation fits the task using its reconstruction accuracy (measured via cosine similarity) on the remaining examples.
 We quantify how "compositional" the processing is using our heuristic metric which captures the strength of the signal for the intermediate variables, $f(x)$ and $g(x)$ (see \cref{sec:lens}).
 We again restrict our analysis to examples where the model is successful on all hops and the composition, as well as tasks with at least 10 such examples.